automatika-robotics/roboml/README.md

 If you want to utilize detection and tracking using Vision models from the MMDetection library, you will need to install a couple of dependancies as follows:

 - Install roboml using the vision flag:
   `pip install roboml[vision]`
 - Install mmcv using the installation instructions provided [here](https://mmcv.readthedocs.io/en/latest/get_started/installation.html).
 For installation with pip, simply pick PyTorch and CUDA version that you have installed and copy the pip installation command generated.
+For example for PyTorch 2.1:
+  `pip install mmcv==2.1.0 -f https://download.openmmlab.com/mmcv/dist/cu121/torch2.1/index.html`
 - Install mmdetection as follows:

 ```shell
 git clone https://github.com/open-mmlab/mmdetection.git
 cd mmdetection
 pip install -v -e .
 ```

+- Install ffmpeg and libGL are missing then run the following:
+`sudo apt-get update && apt-get install ffmpeg libsm6 libxext6`

 ## Build in a Docker container (Recommended)

 - Install docker desktop.
 - Install [NVIDIA toolkit for Docker](https://docs.nvidia.com/datacenter/cloud-native/container-toolkit/latest/install-guide.html)

 ```shell
 git clone https://github.com/automatika-robotics/roboml.git && cd roboml
 docker build --tag=automatika:roboml .